- Our Work

-USAID has provided assistance to Ethiopia since its inception in 1961.
-During the 1960s, USAID provided assistance in agriculture, natural resources, education, health, industry and mining.
+We have provided assistance to Ethiopia since its inception in 1961.
+During the 1960s, we provided assistance in agriculture, natural resources, education, health, industry and mining.
 However, the bulk of that assistance was concentrated on the agricultural sector.
 Toward the end of the decade, USAID objectives in Ethiopia expanded to include building human capacity.

 In 1992, after the overthrow of the military regime, USAID programs in Ethiopia restarted and included democracy and governance initiatives.

-USAID’s close work with the government in assistance programs in primary health and primary education began to function for the first time in 1995.
-And with the formation of the permanent-elected government, USAID’s assistance in democracy and governance moved away from elections and constitutional support to working with the newly elected National Parliament and strengthening local governments and judicial structures at both national and local levels.
+Our close work with the government in assistance programs in primary health and primary education began to function for the first time in 1995.
+And with the formation of the permanent-elected government, our assistance in democracy and governance moved away from elections and constitutional support to working with the newly elected National Parliament and strengthening local governments and judicial structures at both national and local levels.

-Throughout the 1990s, USAID assistance focused on increasing availability of selected food crops and increased use of primary and preventative health care services.
-USAID also focused on emergency humanitarian assistance for the most vulnerable groups.
+Throughout the 1990s, our assistance focused on increasing availability of selected food crops and increased use of primary and preventative health care services. we also focused on emergency humanitarian assistance for the most vulnerable groups.